Continuous Learning for Android Malware Detection: Evaluation

 We found out that, hyperparameter tuning makes a big difference in the performance of the classifier in the active learning setting.
 Moreover, for deep active learning schemes including our method, warm start performs better than cold start.
 Warm start continues training the model from previously learned weights, and cold start retrains the model from scratch.
 We will summarize engineering lessons learned in Section~\ref{sec:engineering-lessons}.

-We perform two rounds of hyperparameter tuning.
-The first round aims to find several good ways to train the initial classifier.
-The second round aims to find the best way to continuously update the initial classifier during active learning.

-\textbf{Randomized data split.} For the first round, we randomly perform five train and validation splits from the 2012 training data.
-For different hyperparameters to train a model, we compute the average validation performance.
-Then, we keep the best 10 sets of hyperparameters for the next round.

-\textbf{Time-consistent data split.} Given top 10 candidate hyperparameters, we would like to choose one that performs the best in active learning.
-We split the data into training on 2012 apps, using 2013 and 2014 apps as validation sets for active learning with a labeling budget of 50 samples per month to select the best hyperparameter.
-The validation performance is calculated on the future month that has not been trained on, and averaged across 2013 and 2014.
-After finding the best hyperparameters for active learning, we test the active learning performance using data from 2015 to 2018.
+\textbf{Time-consistent data split.} We choose hyperparameters that perform the best in active learning.
+We split the data into a training set (the first year of apps), a validation set (the next six months), train an initial classifier on the training set, and then use active learning with a labeling budget of 50 samples per month on the validation set to select the best hyperparameters.
+After finding the best hyperparameters, we test the active learning performance using data from the remaining months.
+For the APIGraph dataset, the training set is 2012 data, the validation set is 2013-01 to 2013-06, and the test set covers 2013-07 to 2018-12.
+For the AndroZoo dataset, the training set is 2019 data, the validation set is 2020-01 to 2020-06, and the test set is 2020-07 to 2021-12.
+The test performance is averaged across all test months.
+More details about the training samples are in Appendix~\ref{appendix:details-training-samples}.